 - Wind chimes can be fun toys that offer new sounds to cats and dogs.
 Note that if your dog is super sound sensitive to choose chimes that are “softer” sounding!

 This enrichment area is all about making mealtime more interesting!
 Hand feeding can be enriching for dogs that need to learn to use a soft mouth.
 Ask our staff about these below toys!
 We sell them all!
 One is for kibble (puzzle toy) and the others you could hide in a sandbox.

 - Treats under a blanket.
 Simple—just hide them out of sight!

 - A puzzle feeder can slow down gulpers and stimulate the mind.

 - Ice cube containers.
 Try freezing small toys in giant ice cubes and see how long before they can get access to them!

 - Muffin tin ball feeder.
 Cheapest nosework game you’ll find.
 Literally, put tennis balls in the muffin tin and hide food under some of the balls.

 - LickiMats are all the rage these days!
 These mats can be enjoyed by dogs for hours.
 You simply add food to the mats and your dogs lick it off!

 Toy enrichment alleviates boredom!
 Get creative! (see above pic for other toy ideas!)

-Enrichment doesn’t takea lot of time or money.
-Many of these tips are low maintenance and take just afew minutes, but will go a long way with your dogs.
+Enrichment doesn’t take a lot of time or money.
+Many of these tips are low maintenance and take just a few minutes, but will go a long way in stopping your dogs from being destructive.